Idempotence

 Operations that produce the same result when applied multiple times, critical for reliable distributed systems with retries and duplicate message handling

 Idempotent operations produce the same result regardless of how many times they’re executed.
-In distributed systems, idempotence enables safe retries, duplicate message handling, and exactly-once semantics without complex deduplication logic.
+In distributed systems, idempotence enables safe retries, duplicate message handling, and effectively-once semantics (at-least-once delivery + idempotent processing) without complex deduplication logic.
 Critical for building reliable APIs and message processing systems.

 Visual Overview